Bengals' Lewis OK with no security beyond '17

 "...
 [Owner Mike Brown] and I have a great working relationship.
 Sometimes you don't want to start that over again, but sometimes you need to.
 And I'm prepared to do that.
 It doesn't affect me one way or another."

 Lewis, 58, has been with the Bengals since 2003 and has the most wins in franchise history.
 However, the team is coming off a 6-9-1 season and has not won a playoff game during his tenure.
-The Bengals currently lead the NFL in playoff-win droughts, with their last win having come during the 1990 season.
+The Bengals' last playoff victory came during the 1990 season, marking the longest current drought in the league.

-He last entered a season without any job security in 2010, when he signed a two-year deal with Brown.
+Lewis last entered a season without any job security in 2010, when he signed a two-year deal.
 Since then, Lewis has maintained his two-year status by signing four one-year extensions.

 "It's part of what this business is," Lewis said.
 "Everybody wants to coach on a one-year contract.
 It's a two-way street.